minwoo0611/HeLiPR-File-Player/README.md

 ## Recent Updates (August 2023)

 ---
+**2023/12/06**: Open another repository for Pointcloud processing, which name is [HeLiPR-Pointcloud-Toolbox](https://github.com/minwoo0611/HeLiPR-Pointcloud-Toolbox).

 **2023/12/05**: We post some images to help readers understand the HeLiPR dataset.

 **2023/09/26**: Link for [paper](https://arxiv.org/abs/2309.14590) now available (arxiv version)